core-wg/oscore/draft-ietf-core-object-security.md

 ## Protecting the Request

-Given an unprotected request, the client SHALL perform the following steps to create a protected request:
+Given a CoAP request, the client SHALL perform the following steps to create an OSCOAP request:

 1. Retrieve the Sender Context associated with the target resource.